 Generic managers shouldn’t rise too far up the company.
 If generic managers start to run the company, mediocrity can take over the organisation.
-In other words, the existence of the company becomes more important than the purpose.
 Senior executives/bosses should have leadership capabilities and deep expertise.
 It’s the classic case of leadership over management.

 The key takeaway for Westrum organizational culture: